 According to the Durham Solidarity Center website they, “oppose any state repression of dissent, including surveillance, infiltration, disruption, and violence.
 We agree not to assist law enforcement actions against activists and others.”

-The Durham Solidarity Center is funded by yet another organization known as “Action For Community In Raleigh” or ACRe for short.
+The Durham Solidarity Center donation page says that they are a project of another organization known as “Action For Community” which was originallyy called “Action for Community In Raleigh” or ACRe for short.
 Both organizations are non-profits.